microsoft/ChakraCore-wiki/Label-Glossary.md

 **Accepting PRs**

-   We will accept a 3rd party pull request for this issue.
+   We welcome a 3rd party pull request for this issue.
+This is a good issue for a first contribution, and is up for grabs.
+(Other issues are okay for 3rd party PRs, but in any case, please indicate that you're claiming an issue to reduce duplication of effort.)

 **Bug**